ibm-cloud-docs/account/trustedprofile-create.md

       1. Click **Add** to add your policy configuration to your summary.
       1. You can assign **Classic infrastructure** access by selecting a user, device, or service, then any combination of granular permissions.
 1. Click **Create**.

+## Customizing the console experience
+{: #customize-console-experience}
+{: ui}

+As a trusted profile administrator, you can customize which navigation items appear in the {{site.data.keyword.cloud_notm}} console banner for users who apply a trusted profile.
+This capability helps streamline the console experience by hiding navigation elements that users don't need access to and preventing users from exploring areas where they lack permissions.

+To customize the console navigation for a trusted profile, complete the following steps:

+1. In the {{site.data.keyword.cloud_notm}} console, click **Manage > Access (IAM)**, and click **Trusted profiles**.
+1. Select the trusted profile that you want to customize and click **Console experience**.
+1. Select the landing page that you want to use as the default landing page and click **Save**.
+1. Select the navigation items that you want to include in the console banner.
+1. Select the private catalog where the trusted profile can access specific products and click **Save**.

 ## Establishing trust with federated users by using the CLI
 {: #create-profile-federated-cli}